jinsuh/ml-kickstarter/README.md

 # ml-kickstarter
-Requires download of the dataset and moving the data files to the root folder of the code.
+Requires download of the [database](http://sidekick.epfl.ch/) and moving the data files to the root folder of the code.